coreypobrien/pentagon/docs/getting-started.md

 * You may also wish to edit the instance group using the `kops edit $INSTANCE_GROUP` prior to cluster creation
 * `kops update cluster $CLUSTER_NAME`
   * review the out put to ensure it matches the cluster you wish to create
+* `source ../vars.sh && source ../../../account/vars.sh` to set the environment variables for the cluster you're working on
 * `kops update cluster $CLUSTER_NAME --yes` will create the cluster
 * While waiting for the cluster to create, consult the [kops documentation](https://github.com/kubernetes/kops/blob/master/docs/README.md) for more information about using kops and interacting with your new cluster